How to Recycle Single-Use Batteries

 Batteries Recycling Preparations

-1. Power down your device and then remove the battery and inspect it.
-If the battery has leaked any of its internal liquid, you need to treat this battery with a bit more care and it may not be accepted for recycling (check with the business you take your batteries to for recycling).
+1. Power down your device, then remove the battery and inspect it.
+If the battery has leaked any of its internal liquid, you need to treat this battery with a bit more care and it may not be accepted for recycling — check with the location before you take a leading batteries for recycling.
 It’s best to clean out the inside of your device to remove any crust that the liquid left behind.

-2. Store batteries so that their active ends are not in contact with each other.
+2. Store batteries so that their active ends are not in contact with each other, which can cause a spark and fires in your home or the recycling facility.
+In fact, there were 390 battery-related fires at recycling sites in 20222.
 Tape the end of the active terminal or line up all batteries so they won’t shift.
 This will prevent damage to the batteries themselves.

 Why Recycle Single-Use Batteries